-Not so interested in temples, or curious about what more you can discover in Bagan?
-This article offers hints and practical advice on other sights in and around Bagan.
+Not so interested in temples, or curious about what else to see in Bagan?
+This article offers hints and practical advice on other sights to satisfy your curiosity.

 This is #10 of twelve articles describing my 2013 visit to Myanmar.
 In addition there are 7 videos and a large picture album.